France and Peru

 Cultural, scientific and technical cooperation

-University exchanges draw on more than 226 cooperation agreements and an agreement on mutual recognition of diplomas signed in 2016.
-In 2019-2020, there were 1,120 Peruvian students in France, where they made up the fourth-largest contingent of Latin American students.
-Student exchanges dropped by half, however, in 2020, due to the public health crisis.
+University exchanges draw on some 226 cooperation agreements and an agreement on mutual recognition of diplomas signed in 2016.
 France ranks as the sixth most popular host country for Peruvian students.

-Our scientific cooperation is primarily focused on climate issues and research in health.
-It is essentially based around the IRD (French Research Institute for Development) and the IFEA (French Institute for Andean Studies), which have been in Peru for over 50 and 70 years respectively.
+Our scientific cooperation is primarily focused on climate and social issues.
+It is essentially based around the French Research Institute for Development (IRD) and the French Institute for Andean Studies (IFEA), which have been in Peru for over 50 and 70 years respectively.
 These two research organizations are recognized by scientific bodies in Peru, both in the area of research and training doctoral students.
-Two doctoral schools, one in the area of life sciences and one relating to geosciences, energy and the environment were created in partnership with the IRD and several French and Peruvian universities.
-An ECOS Nord programme was launched in June 2019 with Peru, which is also involved in regional research programmes in Latin America such as Stic Amsud, Math Amsud and Climat Amsud.
+Two doctoral schools, one in the area of life sciences and one relating to geosciences, energy and the environment, were created in partnership with the IRD and several French and Peruvian universities.
+An ECOS Nord programme was launched in June 2019 with Peru, which is also involved in regional research programmes in Latin America such as STIC-Amsud, MATH-Amsud and CLIMAT-Amsud.
 Heritage cooperation with Peru has been developed through a project to restore and promote the heritage of the Sondondo region.

 Our cultural cooperation with Peru is also long-standing.
-It is governed by a cultural scientific and technical cooperation agreement, signed in 1972.
+It is governed by a cultural agreement on scientific and technical cooperation, signed in 1972.
 Exchanges are well developed, particularly in the book industry, live entertainment and cinema.

 The Alliances Françaises in Peru are spread across seven cities, with some 43,000 French language learners.
 The branch in Lima is the leading Alliance Française in Latin America, with almost 10,000 students.
 In February 2020, it celebrated its 130th anniversary.